 You can take a train to La Spezia, then take a bus to Portovenere.
 Unfortunately the bus does not leave from the railway station, you have to walk about 15 minutes to the bus stop.
 As you leave the building of the railway station, you have to start walking to the left until Piazza Garibaldi.
 Turn right there, walk straight down Viale Garibaldi.
 The bus stop can be found next to the Arsenale.

-You can hike from Riomaggiore on trail 3 or 3a until the Telegrafo, then on trail 1 until Portovenere.
+You can hike from Riomaggiore to the Telegrafo, then head towards Portovenere.
 It is not an easy hike but there will be no crowds and the views are simply breathtaking!

 When you arrive to Portovenere, you will enter the historical center through the city gate.
 On the right side, you will see the remains of the city wall, which run up to the castle.
 As you walk down the main street (Via G. Capellini), you can admire medieval houses and turn into small shops.
 At the end of this carruggio, you will find the Church of San Pietro.
 From here you can enjoy an amazing view of the sea and the rocky coastline.
 Byron's Cave can be found here as well; this is where the famous poet used to swim.
 On your way back, start walking up the steps and you will reach the Church of San Lorenzo.
 From here you can climb up to the castle.
 After you have visited the village, enjoy a nice meal in one of the restaurants of the harbour.